Healthy Homes Assessment Bridge Pā

 Checking Your Healthy Home?

-There are a variety of things to check in a house review to determine if your rental property is in compliance with the minimal requirements of the Healthy Homes Standards.
-Some examples include:
+There are a variety of things you should look for during a home evaluation to determine if your rental property meets the minimal requirements of the Healthy Homes Standard.
+A few examples are:

 • Does the water flow properly and is there the draught is stopped?

-The repercussions of not having the Healthy Home in accordance with The Residential Tenancies Act and consequently falling on the wrong side of a tenant solutions ruling can be significant for property owners and landlords.
-For professional advice get in touch today to book your rental property house assessment.
+The consequences of not having the Healthy Home in accordance with the Residential Tenancies Act and consequently being in the wrong of an tenant services ruling can be extremely costly for property managers and landlords.
+For professional assistance, get in touch now and schedule your rental property home assessment.

 home assessments for rental properties